 In response to coronavirus (COVID-19) concerns, Gordon College will continue courses online through the remainder of the spring semester.
 Learn more and stay updated ➔

 The Clarendon Scholars program prepares students to pursue careers as leaders in cities and urban areas around the globe.
-Twelve diverse students are selected from across the United States to receive a 75% tuition, four-year scholarship.
+Twelve diverse students are selected from across the United States to receive a $28,000/year (75% tuition—$112,000 over four years) scholarship.
 Recipients are selected on the basis of demonstrated leadership in their school, church, and community; high academic aptitude, and a desire to impact those living in cities and urban areas through their future career.

 Clarendon Scholars will engage with one another and program directors to achieve the five pillars of the honors program: personal growth, reconciliation and cultural fluency, community engagement, leadership development, and professional and career development.
 Students will benefit from mentoring relationships and peer support, equipping them to succeed in all aspects of their college experience and future career, further nurturing their vision to serve cities and urban areas.

 Year 1: Exploring The Five Pillars of the Clarendon Program

 Year 2: Exploring Career and Calling

 Throughout these four years, students will attend an annual Clarendon retreat, participate in a paid summer internship, and complete a capstone senior thesis project and engage in additional Global Honors Institute programming.

 To qualify for the Clarendon Scholars program a student must:

 Click the links below to read about previous and present students of the Clarendon Scholars Program!